-Under this system SRECs represent a potentially significant source of revenue for owners of qualifying solar facilities with a value determined by demand in the trading market.
 In D.C., net metering customers retain ownership of SRECs (or RECs) unless they agree to transfer them.
 A generator remains eligible to generate SRECs for as long as the facility remains certified as an eligible generator.
 SRECs have a three-year lifetime from the date they are created.
 In other words, an SREC may generally be used (i.e., retired) for compliance by an obligated electricity supplier for up to three years after the date it is created.
 An obligated entity may use an SREC to comply with the solar carve-out of the RPS or with the general renewables requirement.
 As of September 2014, total of 1,174 solar PV, 74 solar thermal system inside D.C. and 2,239 solar energy systems outside of D.C. were eligible to meet the city’s RPS requirement.
 In order to begin producing D.C.-eligible SRECs, generators must be certified by the D.C.
 Public Service Commission (PSC) as an eligible generator.
 In order to qualify as an eligible generator, solar facilities must be located within the District of Columbia or in locations served by a distribution feeder serving the District of Columbia.

 SRECs generated by solar energy facilities that were certified by the PSC prior to February 1, 2011, are excluded from this requirement and are allowed to be used to meet the RPS solar requirement.*